rogerdavidvera/supersheet-backend/README.md

 # Supersheet
-> Grabs images, scans them for their name and information related to them.
-Parses them to a CSV.
+> Grabs images, scans them for information related to them, parses them to a CSV.

 ## Features: